bitsummation/FlightQuery/README.md

 ## Flight Query
+Ability to query the FlightAware FlightXML 2 API using SQL syntax.
 ![](https://user-images.githubusercontent.com/13210937/81029719-9d3e0400-8e4b-11ea-921c-1b74dac4a55c.png)
 ## Run
-Ability to query the flighaware xml 2 api using sql syntax.
 Application runs as a web app in docker that includes an editor.
 To Run:
 ```
 docker run -d -p 5001:80 --name flightquery bitsummation/flightquery